homeday-de/homeday-price-hero/README.md

 ## Features

-- **Data Pipeline**: Extract, cache, validate, and transform data into the Homeday Prices Database schema.
+- **Extraction Pipeline**: Fetch, extract, cache, validate data from AVIV APIs into development database which has the same schema with Homeday Prices Database.
-- **Cloud Backup**: Backup source data to cloud storage.
+- **Cloud/On-prem Backup**: Backup source data to S3 or on-prem.
-- **Database Synchronization**: Sync data with the Homeday Prices Database on RDS.
+- **Database Synchronization**: Perform data transformation and sync data with the Homeday Prices Database on RDS.
-- **Quarterly Processing**: (Manual) Ensures up-to-date and accurate price estimates.

 ## Getting Started (For CLI Users)